-This is why headline text greatly influences the click-through rate and the cost-per-click of your Facebook Ads campaign.
+This is why headline text greatly influences the click-through rate and the cost-per-click of your advertising efforts.
 Your headlines should:

-- Highlight the benefits your product has to offer the user
+- Highlight the benefits your product has to offer your new audience.

-You should also incorporate emojis and [BRACKETS LIKE THIS] to make your headline stand out since Facebook doesn’t allow you to bold, underline or italicize.
+You should also incorporate emojis ???❤️? and [BRACKETS LIKE THIS] to make your Facebook ad headline stand out.
+Make use of these as Facebook doesn’t allow you to bold, underline or italicize.

-However, these two should be used sparingly and only if they are appropriate for your audience and the particular message in that specific ad.
+However, you should sparingly use these two.
+Use it only if appropriate for your Facebook audience and the particular message in that specific Facebook ad.

 Make Sure Your Ad Pops With Color

-You should also ensure that your choice of ad color scheme matches the layout and look of the Shopify ecommerce store that you’re advertising.
+You should also ensure that your choice of ad color scheme matches the layout and look of your Shopify ecommerce store that you’re advertising.